Mowstyl/dualization/README.md

 Run "experiment_prod_ver1.5" to execute some algorithms on some hypergraphs.
 Run "generate_hypergraph_ver1.0" to randomly generate and save hypergraphs.

+A Makefile is provided to build the code.

 # Bibliography
 [1] Fredman, M.L., Khachiyan, L.: On the complexity of dualization of